wandb/docs/docs/support/create_account_email_that_previously_used_deleted_account.md

 title: Is it possible to create a new account with an email that was previously used for a deleted account?
 displayed_sidebar: support
 tags:
-- admin
+- user management
 ---
-It is possible to create a new account with an email that was previously used for a deleted account.
+A new account can use an email previously associated with a deleted account.